therealcs1010/Orbital/README.md

 - Primary function is to enable quick calling of close and trusted friends/authorities .
 - Plans to add "Secure Calling" of non-app users in the future (Extension Features)

-5) Location Tracking Function (Yet to be added)
+5) Location Tracking Function
 - Ability for your friends to track you in real time with great accuracy.
 - Ability to see all users if enabled for "safe purposes".
+(Extension Features)